Foreword by Gael Stenton:

 The spread of the breed to countries where truffling does not exist immediately raised the question of the working function of the Lagotto in countries other than Switzerland and Italy.
 The Romagnolo consider the retention of the working capabilities of the Lagotto as being of paramount importance, thus with the founding of the World Union of Lagotto in Italy in October 1998 came the decision endorsed by the Italian Breed Club that the function of the Lagotto Romagnolo in countries where there is no history of truffling is to remain as he has been since time immemorial – a water retriever.

 By the time of the War of the Roses (1455–1485) the little water dog of the Romagnan marshes had evolved to such a high degree of homogeneity that the modern Lagotto is exactly the same in every detail of its morphology as the medieval Lagotto painted by Andrea Mantegna c.1460s (photo of the length of the wall showing the Lagotto is shown at the top of this page).
 Here to the immediate right is the part of the painting depicting the medieval Lagotto.
-As the additional magnified extract on the far right shows, the characteristic stance of Mantegna’s Lagotto is typical of a modern day Lagotto pointing and wishing to draw the attention of his owner to something interesting…
+As the additional magnified extract shows, the characteristic stance of Mantegna’s Lagotto is typical of a modern day Lagotto pointing and wishing to draw the attention of his owner to something interesting…

 A couple of Centuries later and this painting by Giovanni Francesco Barbieri clearly depicts a Lagotto Romagnolo antecedent.